 The best way to create a great homeschool yearbook is to start the year with it in mind.
 That doesn’t mean you can’t make one now, but if you know throughout the year that this is part of your homeschool plans, it will make it’s creation easier.
 This year, one of the things we did was have “not back to school” photos taken at the beginning of the year.
 We were able to get fantastic photos of the kids laughing, having fun and enjoying life.
 It was the first year we got “school” photos that we really liked and truly reflected who our children are as people.

 From that point forward we set off on our year of learning!
 The joy of having a smartphone is that I can take pictures whenever great opportunities present themselves.
 I take full advantage of this and love to record my children’s learning.

 Then I take pictures of their creations and crafts.
 I also take pictures of badges (from swimming and scouts), ribbons and trophies they have earned during the year.
-The Shotbox is perfect for this!
-You can take perfect pictures with your phone of all those special items using the posable sideshot or using the slots in the top for perfect top down shots.

 Don’t forget photos of friends!
 I try to include pictures of the boys with their homeschool friends and supporters so they can remember the people who were part of their educational journey.

 Here is a list of ideas for photos that would be perfect in a yearbook: